linode/docs/docs/guides/databases/mysql/how-to-create-and-use-mysql-views/index.md

 description: 'In this guide, we will show you how to create, invoke and delete views in MySQL database.'
 keywords: ['mysql','database','views']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2020-04-08
+published: 2021-02-01
 modified_by:
   name: Linode
-title: "How to Use Views in MySQL Database"
+title: "How to Use Views in a MySQL Database"
 contributor:
   name: Francis Ndungu
   link: https://twitter.com/francisndungu83